-The number of flight attendants needed in the upcoming years is expected to grow by about eight percent, according to the Bureau of Labor Statistics.
-They also predict an increase in the number of passenger flights in the next few years - at least until 2018.
-As aircraft gets bigger and carry more passengers, this only means that more flight attendants are needed for each flight.
+With a better economy, the number of flight attendants needed in the upcoming years is expected to grow by several percentage points.
+Plus, as aircraft gets bigger and carry more passengers, this only means that more flight attendants are needed for each flight.
 A 747 has more than a dozen flight attendants on board.
 Search the airline job listings when you finish reading this material.

 The qualifications for flight attendants are rather basic and it is an entry-level job.
 However, because there are often more applicants than there are job openings, this means that the more abilities and experience you have behind you, the better are your chances of being hired.
 An example of this is the education and age requirements.
 Although technically you only need to be 18 and have either a H.S.
 Diploma or GED, those who are actually being hired usually have more than this minimum - usually 21 and a couple of years of college.
 There is not any maximum age limit.
 Today, almost 50 percent of all flight attendants are now college graduates, and 70 percent have some college education.
 Some applicants even have Master's and Doctorate Degrees - although that is certainly not necessary.